medialtemporal/MeepBot/README.md

     * Example: `;multi 3 (25/5)` to run 3 25-minute work sessions and 3 5-minute break sessions.

 ### Group Study
-* React to any `;pomo` command and the bot will add you to that Pomodoro session and ping you when it's complete.
+* React to any `;pomo` or `;multi` command and the bot will add you to that Pomodoro session and ping you when it's complete.